 Some Deaf people read lips as their preferred mode of communication.
 This is very difficult in a group setting.
 An oral interpreter will present on the lips and face what is being said to the Deaf consumer.
 The interpreter does this in such a way, using pace, translation, and expressions, that it is easily understood by a Deaf person who uses speech reading.

 There are some situations where an individual who is trying to communicate can mouth the words they’re trying to say but have no use of their voice.
 One example of this is with people who have tracheotomies.
 They have no access to the speech mechanism to produce any sound, but they can move their lips in order to communicate.
 Often these patients don’t have the ability, at the time, to write or type as well.

 We work in partnership with Lip Reading Translation, a company that specializes in speech reading.
 Visit the link for more details on this highly specialized, professional service.

-SignOn Interpreting Servicesh was founded in Seattle in 1997 and joined Hearing, Speech & Deaf Center in 2011.
+SignOn Interpreting Services was founded in Seattle in 1997 and joined Hearing, Speech & Deaf Center in 2011.
 In 2017, SignOn merged with the ASL Interpreter Network (ASLIN), becoming HSDC Interpreting Services.
-The merger will help us to provide more complete, accessible interpreting services to the Puget Sound area.
+The merger will help HSDC to provide more complete, accessible interpreting services to the Puget Sound area.
 With the combined resources of the former SignOn and ASLIN, we contract with interpreters of almost every specialization and can assign the perfect interpreter to each assignment we accept.